bucs110fall2024/final-project-marisa-s-team/final_project/README.md

 - StatusBar:
     - Creates status bars for health, happiness, and hunger that deplete with time and determine the life of the pet
 - Game:
-    - Creates game screen where the pet, buttons, and status bars are and the user can interact with the buttons
+    - Creates game screen where the pet, buttons, status bars, pet name, score, and pet are and the user can interact with the buttons
 - HighScore:
     - Keeps track of user's high score, displays it on game over screen, and sends it to a JSON file
 - Controller: